For the record, my drug use consists of a German white wine called Auslese.

 But, I haven't touched the stuff for decades.
 Except . . . .

 Last week, as I was walking down a handicapped ramp to my car, my feet flew out from under me and I crashed to the ground on my back.
 The pavement was dry, and I still have no idea what happened.
 It was as if the Angel of Death had grabbed my ankles and pulled from the front.

 Yes, I know there is irony in the fact I was almost crippled by falling down the handicapped ramp.
 I was even able to smile about the whole thing after I stood up.

-I hit the concrete the hardest I have ever hit the ground in my life.
+I hit the concrete the hardest I have ever hit in my life.
 That includes all the tumbles I took on ice during the winter.
 I found that it is an instinct to hunch your back so the back of your head doesn't hit.
 But I now understand how people get killed by falling down.